Calgary police locate missing seniors last spotted in Monterey Park

 CTVNews.ca Top Stories

-WATCH LIVE Justin Trudeau testifying at public inquiry into foreign interference in Canada's elections
+'Democracy requires constant vigilance' Trudeau testifies at inquiry into foreign election interference in Canada

-Prime Minister Justin Trudeau is testifying before the national public inquiry into foreign interference in Canada's electoral processes, following a day of testimony from top cabinet ministers about allegations of meddling in the 2019 and 2021 federal elections.
+Prime Minister Justin Trudeau testified Wednesday before the national public inquiry into foreign interference in Canada's electoral processes, following a day of testimony from top cabinet ministers about allegations of meddling in the 2019 and 2021 federal elections.
+Recap all the prime minister had to say.

-developing 4 people in custody, multiple others reported injured after West Philadelphia shooting

-Four people are in custody and multiple firearms have been recovered after a shooting in West Philadelphia Wednesday afternoon, two sources with knowledge of the incident told CNN.

 NDP backs Tory motion, saying carbon price not 'be-all, end-all' of climate policy